How to Choose & Use Sunscreen

 Article Translations: (Spanish)

-With all the sunscreens available these days (organic or mineral? water-resistant or sweat-resistant? lotion or spray?), choosing the right one for your kids can be tricky.
-But what matters most when picking a sunscreen is how well it protects skin from UV rays.
+With all the sunscreens available these days, choosing the right one for your kids can be tricky.
+But what matters most when using a sunscreen is how well it protects skin from UV rays.

 - Don't use sunscreens with PABA, which can cause skin allergies.